 Rigid catheters are also inserted in the midline.
 The abdomen must first be primed with a bolus of dialysate fluid – approximately 2000mL for an adult – that is instilled through a wide-bore needle inserted at the midline wound site below the umbilicus.
 After priming, the needle is removed, and the catheter with its trocar is inserted through the abdominal wall with a rotatory motion.
 The trocar is slightly withdrawn, and the rest of the catheter is then advanced along the midline in the direction of the coccyx, with the catheter’s external bead coming to rest on the skin.
 The trocar is withdrawn before warmed dialysate fluid, and a collection bag is attached to the three-way tap, and fluid is then instilled to confirm patency.
 The catheter is then sutured to the skin and dressed.

-Catheters for extracorporeal renal replacement therapy share the complications of other central venous catheters, and include morbidity and mortality from thrombosis and infection, trauma to adjacent structures such as the pleura (causing pneumothorax) or arteries, stenosis of the central veins, and failure of the device leading to lower blood flow rates and a shorter functional survival life in the patient.
-Dialysis catheter dysfunction may arise due to poor placement (such as kinking at the point of entering the vein, poor position of the tip within the blood vessel, or choosing a blood vessel that is too narrow for the device), stasis of blood; and hypercoagulability conditions of the blood.
+Catheters for extracorporeal RRT share the complications of other central venous lines, including morbidity and mortality from thrombosis and infection, trauma to adjacent structures such as the pleura (causing pneumothorax) or arteries, stenosis of the central veins, and failure of the device leading to lower blood flow rates and a shorter functional survival life in the patient.
+Dialysis catheter dysfunction may arise due to poor placement (such as kinking at the point of entering the vein, poor position of the tip within the blood vessel, or choosing a blood vessel that is too narrow for the device); stasis of blood; and hypercoagulability conditions of the blood.
 These can all predispose to the formation of a fibrin sheath around a catheter, greatly reducing its functionality.
 Various surgical techniques have been developed to restore patency and functionality in failing tunneled cuffed catheters.
-These include an over-the-wire exchange of one catheter for another, stripping of the fibrin sheath from around the device (by entering the vasculature via the femoral artery), and removal of the catheter followed by balloon dilatation of the fibrin sheath and re-implantation of another catheter in the same location.
-Reversing the bloodlines in the circuit – so that blood gets removed through the return lumen, and returned through the withdrawal lumen – may improve flow rates in a failing catheter, but at the expense of higher recirculation reducing the efficiency of RRT.
+These include an over-the-wire exchange of one catheter for another, stripping the fibrin sheath from around the device (by entering the vasculature via the femoral vein), and removing the catheter followed by balloon dilatation of the fibrin sheath and re-implanting another catheter in the same location.
+A potential temporary strategy to improve flow rates in a failing catheter is reversing the bloodlines in the circuit – so that blood gets removed through the blue return lumen, and returned through the red withdrawal lumen – but this does not always work, and is at the expense of higher recirculation which will make the RRT session less efficient.

 Catheters inserted for chronic renal failure may need to remain functional for several months and should be cleaned and cared for using appropriate substances.
 Many dialysis catheters are made from polyurethane, which is a thermoplastic and becomes softer at body temperature while retaining tensile strength.
 However, it is weakened by alcohol (a commonly-used disinfectant), by most antibiotics except for triple antibiotic ointment, and by polyethylene glycol which is a common component in ointments.
 Some newer catheters are made from silicone, which is more flexible and softer than polyurethane, and consequently requires that the catheter have thicker walls to avoid collapse or kinking of the line.
 It is more compatible with ointments but is weakened by exposure to iodine, another commonly used disinfectant.

-The nephrologist and dialysis nurses need to know the different types of dialysis catheters available on the market.
-While they all function similarly, they all are also prone to a wide range of complications.
-The dialysis nurse is usually in charge of the care of the catheter.
+Teams inserting and managing dialysis catheters are multidisciplinary and can include nephrologists, anesthesiologists, intensivists, dialysis nurses, critical care nurses, and advanced non-medical practitioners.
+They should be familiar with the differences and specific indications for the different types of dialysis catheters available on the market; while most of them function similarly, they all are also prone to a wide range of specific technical challenges and complications.
+The nurse looking after the patient is usually in charge of the ongoing care of the catheter.

 Overall, peritoneal dialysis appears to correlate with lower requirements for hospitalization than hemodialysis.
 Success for peritoneal dialysis may be optimized by good multidisciplinary communication, monitoring of renal function, careful patient selection and early placement of the catheter; immediate initiation of dialysis after placement should be avoided.